 ---|---|---|

 file | The file to be signed.
-The supported files are Windows executables (EXE), DLLs, Microsoft Installers (MSI), Cabinet files (CAB), Catalog files (CAT) and scripts (PowerShell, VBScript, JScript, WSF) | Yes, unless a fileset is specified. |
+The supported files are Windows executables (EXE), DLLs, Microsoft Installers (MSI), Cabinet files (CAB), Catalog files (CAT), Windows packages (APPX/MSIX), Microsoft Dynamics 365 extension packages, NuGet packages and scripts (PowerShell, VBScript, JScript, WSF) | Yes, unless a fileset is specified. |

 name | The name of the application | No |